developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/about/index.md

 EMDK for Android v7.2 was not publicly released on the Zebra Support Web site.
 Refer to the v7.2 TechDocs web page for more information.
  -->

-**Now supports MX 8.3**, which adds the following features and enhancements on devices running Android Oreo 8.1 and newer:
+**Now supports MX 8.3**, which adds the following features and enhancements on devices running Android 7.x Nougat and Android Oreo 8.1 and newer:

 * **New [NFC Manager](../../mx/nfcmgr)** CSP adds these new capabilities:
    * **Enable/Disable**: